 3. Make it worth their while

 One excellent way to get fans more engaged is by offering them incentives.
 For instance, many musicians allow people to download a song for free if they follow them on Facebook.
 You could also offer freebies to the first 25 people who like a particular picture or post. ðŸ– ¼ A great example of this can be seen with Stwo, a rising French producer.
 He allows his fans on Facebook to download and remix his track’s stems, offering to post the best ones on SoundCloud.
 For fans, this level of exposure is worth the time and effort to do the remixes. ðŸ ¤ © Use common sense when coming up with an incentive, making sure to factor in the cost as well as any potential risks.

 4. Interact with your fans

 One of the best things about social media is that it makes it possible for you to directly interact with your followers and fans.
-One way to engage them is by encouraging them to get involved with your music creatively.
-Sigur Ros recently did this when they released the album Kveikur.
+If you’re just starting out in your music journey and do not have a following yet, you can contact various companies that can help you buy real Twitter followers (or on other social media platforms as well).
+That way, you would have a decent-sized audience to start interacting with.
+One way to engage them is by encouraging them to get involved with your music creatively. ðŸŽ ¼ Sigur Ros recently did this when they released the album Kveikur.
 They encouraged fans to make their own videos interpreting the song “Stormur”.
-When the videos were complete, fans were encouraged to post them to Instagram under the hashtag #stormur.
-This created a constant stream of videos created by the band’s true fans.
+When the videos were complete, fans were encouraged to post them to Instagram under the hashtag #stormur. ðŸ˜ ® This created a constant stream of videos created by the band’s true fans.
 Not only is this good from a promotional perspective but it also gives fans a sense of being involved.
 Think about how you could use this with your own music.
-For instance, could you ask fans to create album art or to write a poem that goes along with one of your songs?
+For instance, could you ask fans to create album art or to write a poem that goes along with one of your songs? ðŸŽ ¸

 All of these things will help you get your music out there – so give them a try.